 ENGINE RECOMMENDED INJECTION OIL

-550F XPS INJECTION OIL (P/N 293 600 117)
+XPS INJECTION OIL (P/N 293 600 117)

-XPS SYNTHETIC BLEND 2-STROKE OIL (P/N 293 600 100)

-XPS SYNTHETIC 2-STROKE OIL (P/N 293 600 132)
+550F XPS SYNTHETIC 2-STROKE OIL (P/N 293 600 132)

 NOTICE The engine of this snowmobile has been developed and validated using the recommended BRP XPSTM oil.
-BRP strongly recommends the use of its recommended XPS oil at all times.
-Damages caused by oil which is not suitable for the engine will not be covered by the BRP limited warranty.
+BRP recommends the use of its recommended XPS oil or equivalent.
+Damages caused by oil which is not suitable for this oil injected 2-stroke engine may not be covered by the BRP limited warranty.